 Iain recently composed and recorded an opera for schools, with English Touring Opera, called Al-Haytham's Light.
 He arranged a set of Ivor Novello songs for Sir Bryn Terfel that were performed by him at the Barbican Centre with Britten Sinfonia in September 2020.
 Iain performed at the BBC Proms 2020 in the Royal Albert Hall with Aurora Orchestra.
 He composed a new orchestral work Beethoveniana that was broadcast on the First Night of the BBC Proms 2020.

-Other recent performances and recordings have included with City of London Sinfonia, the Academy of Saint Martin in the Fields, Orchestra of the Age of Enlightenment, London Philharmonic Choir.
 A CD recording of Iain’s organ music Live Wire has recently been released on Priory Records.
 Iain composed a new organ work for the re-opening concert of the organ in St Stephen’s Cathedral, Vienna, that was premiered in late 2020.